 Measurement as a design input.
 Events are now measured on pipeline influence, deal velocity, and customer retention.
 Success metrics must be defined before production starts, not after the fact.

 79% of 18-to-35-year-olds plan to attend more events in 2026.
 The content multiplier is real.
-The ROI case is strengthening: 85% of consumers are more likely to purchase after attending a live brand experience, 70% become repeat customers after experiencing a brand in person, and 77% report increased trust in a brand following a live event.
+The ROI case is strengthening: 85% of consumers are more likely to purchase after attending a live brand experience, and 70% become repeat customers after experiencing a brand in person.

 The competitive window is open.
 Production quality is widening between average events and truly immersive ones.
 Brands and agencies that invest in exceptional production now are not competing in a crowded space.
 They are occupying one that most competitors have not yet reached.